mochiflower/minibloxtexturespack/README.md

 Does not work with Back2Basics!!
 Other active texture packs may interfere with these textures!

+Mob avatars rights to original owners on Novaskin

 Discord: awesomecookiee679511 YouTube: MochiMiniblox (@xxm0ch1_pyx3l.artzxx._yt)

 (contact me for any errors or bugs)